gsbsmith/gsbsmith.github.io/index.md

 I am a theorist working on quantum information and quantum computing.

 I am an Associate Professor in [Applied Mathematics](https://uwaterloo.ca/applied-mathematics/).
-I am a member of [IQC](https://uwaterloo.ca/institute-for-quantum-computing), an affiliate at [Perimeter](https://perimeterinstitute.ca/) and a Fellow Adjoint at [JILA](https://jila.colorado.edu/).
+I am also a member of [IQC](https://uwaterloo.ca/institute-for-quantum-computing), an affiliate at [Perimeter](https://perimeterinstitute.ca/) and a Fellow Adjoint at [JILA](https://jila.colorado.edu/).

 # NEWS: I now have a website!